stat6250-s17/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 2, Problem 7]
+- Question (mcardoso3-stat6250): How much storage does a permanent SAS library contain?
 * *Question (aalshehry−stat6250):* How to save your dataset in the permanent library?
 - Question (lzhao4−stat6250): How to correctly assign a SAS libref?
 - Question (yyan11−stat6250): How long are Librefs?